 Disasters always come without warning, meaning lack of preparedness can have devastating results to businesses.
 The only way that a business can ensure preparedness for disasters is through a business continuity management programme.
-Barclay Simpsons describes business Continuity Management (BCM) as a holistic management process that helps an organisation identify potential threats and the possible impact that those treats might cause if realised.
-BCM provides a framework for building organisational resilience by coming up with an effective response that safeguards the company’s brand, reputation and the interests of all the stakeholders.
+Barclay Simpsons describes Business Continuity Management (BCM) as a holistic management process that helps an organisation identify potential threats and the possible impact that those treats might cause if realised.
+A Business Continuity plan provides a framework for building organisational resilience by coming up with an effective response that safeguards the company’s brand, reputation and the interests of all the stakeholders.

 The primary purpose of BCM is to provide an organisation with the ability to effectively survive both internal and external threats such as data breaches and natural disasters.
 A company with a robust business continuity programme lowers the impact of disruptive incidence through a proactive approach and having a predetermined recovery plan.

 Both small businesses and big corporations need BCM to maintain a competitive advantage and customer confidence.
 There is no blueprint for a proper BCM programme.
 An organisation can use the following tips to ensure that they have a proper BCM in place.